THE COMING OF THE KINGDOM

 Some of the characteristics of the invading saints are set forth in the second chapter of the Book of Joel:

-They shall run like mighty men; they shall climb the wall like men of war; and they shall march every one on his ways, and they shall not break their ranks: (Joel 2:7)
+They run like mighty men, they climb the wall like men of war; every one marches in formation, and they do not break ranks.
+(Joel 2:7)

 Notice the spiritual strength and the discipline that are outlined here.
 As we consider the miserable weakness and lack of disciplined obedience to God of many Christians it becomes apparent that the next few years of history must witness changes in the ranks of Christendom.
 According to the Scriptures there will be a great falling away from the faith on the part of most believers, and the remnant that is left will be refined by fire (Matthew 24:12; Zechariah 13:8,9).